 Criminal Justice Certificate: Program Overview

-Learn about certificates in criminal justice at both the undergraduate and graduate levels.
-Research the admission requirements, coursework, and job outlook for programs at both levels.
+Learn about certificate programs in criminal justice at the undergraduate and graduate levels.
+Research admission requirements and coursework for programs at both levels.

 Undergraduate Certificate in Criminal Justice

 An undergraduate criminal justice certificate may be offered as a stand-alone credential or may be incorporated into a bachelor's degree program.
 Certificate programs explore the impact of crime on our society, as well as the causes of crime and delinquency.
 Surveillance, constitutional law, criminology, and family violence are among the topics that may be explored in the curriculum.
 In addition to classroom lectures, criminal justice certificate programs may include internship opportunities, guest lectures, or a tour of correctional facilities.

 Universities generally require a high school diploma for entry into a criminal justice certificate program.
 Students may be required to meet with an academic adviser in order to select classes that will provide a thorough understanding of the criminal justice system.